callysto/training-manual/markdown/audio.md

 # Audio Generation

-With a few lines of code, we can produce sound and play it.
+With a few lines of code, we can produce sound and play it within a Jupyter notebook.
+Consider incorporating audio components as you're developing a notebook.

 We will import a few tools to make this possible, including pylab for plotting and numerical work.